Real fiber for $24.95.* Not ‘fiber-powered’ like the other guys. Call 866-618-0414.

 What Exactly is an MVNO?

-You can think of the difference between MNO and MVNO like Costco — its Kirkland brand is actually manufactured by big-name retailers (Kirkland coffee is produced by Starbucks), but because it purchases in bulk and changes the name, consumers save money.
+Think of the difference between an MNO and an MVNO like Costco.
+Its Kirkland brand products are often made by big-name companies (for example, Kirkland coffee is produced by Starbucks), but because they’re purchased in bulk and sold under the Kirkland name, customers save money.

-And who doesn’t love saving money on a monthly bill?
+And really, who doesn’t love saving money on their monthly bill?

 Well, for the most part, it just means that you’re able to save money while still having the same coverage as you would on a big network.
 If you’re currently using T-Mobile and know that you get great service, stick with an MVNO who uses T-Mobile’s network.